Psuedomonas/Pytimer/README.md

 Nicholas Zehm
 2-27-21

 A simple python timer script.
+Includes a countdown timer and a stopwatch timer.
 Console/text based interface.
 Requires the vlc player module.

 Edit the following line in the code